mafintosh/content-addressable-blob-store/README.md

 Creates a new instance.
 Opts should have a `path` property to where the blobs should live on the fs.
 The directory will be created if it doesn't exist.
 If not supplied it will default to `path.join(process.cwd(), 'blobs')`

 You can also specify a node `crypto` module hashing algorithm to use using the `algo` key in options.
 The default is `sha256`.
+If you pass a string instead of an options map it will be used as the `path` as well.

 #### `var readStream = store.createReadStream(opts)`